 The Zambezi River walk takes you on a walking safari along the riverbanks above the falls with the Waterfall Path showcasing the magnificent Waterfall.
-This path meanders along the gorge opposite the waterfall offering breathtaking vistas of the different sections that make up the largest curtain of falling water in the world.
+The route follows the gorge opposite the waterfall.
+It provides breathtaking vistas of the different sections of the falls that make up the largest curtain of falling water in the world.

 Zambezi National Park